zanderle/tutorial/en/django_views/README.md

 # Django views - time to create!

 A *view* is a place where we put the "logic" of our application.
 It is where we decide what information we want to show and perform any actions before that.
-A view will be connected to an *URL*, which we will se in the next chapter.
+A view will be connected to an *URL*, which we will see in the next chapter.
 First, we'll need to define our view.
 And because our views live in our application, we first need to create an application.

 ### Creating an application